sambit-giri/tools21cm/docs/index.rst

 * Bubble Statistics: methods to calculate the sizes of the regions of interest and estimate the size distributions

-* Cosmological calculators: various functions for calculating some cosmological stuff
+* Cosmological calculators: various functions for sevaral cosmological calculations and conversions

 * Identifying regions: methods to identify regions of interest in images